 A lot of that depends on your family.
 Do your research on both breeds.
 Dalmations tend to be more hyper and need to be exercised every day.
-Take the time to do research and see which breed would fit into your lifestyle the best.

 By all means do some research but be aware that either breed needs a lot of training, daily exercise with you, training and all purebreds will generally require more vet bills as time goes on than mixed breeds due to poor breeding/backyard breeding and intensifying of breed specific problems even in the few good breeders out there.